jcduss/subsonic-mods-jcduss/README.md

 # Subsonic with VLC Player

-This is the webapp of the [Subsonic music streamer][subwebsite], with an added 'VLC Remote Player' player technology type.
+This is the webapp of the [Subsonic Media Streamer][subwebsite], with an added 'VLC Remote Player' player technology type.

 # Release information